 The redesigned outdoor space is more resilient and has been designed to withstand volumes of water similar to the those that damaged the previous passage structures.

 The park is great for picnics and parties, with firepits, washrooms (seasonal) and a playground.

 Fort Calgary is the birthplace of the city of Calgary, and the original location of the North West Mounted Police fort built at the confluence of the Bow and Elbow Rivers in 1875.
 They offer interactive exhibits, tours, school programs, weekend brunch and so much more.

 There are countless things to do at the Calgary Zoo.
 Highlights include the Penguin Plunge, Destination Africa, the Conservatory & Gardens, and don’t forget dinosaurs in the Prehistoric Park.
-Giant Pandas will be arriving in 2018 for a five-year visit.
-The Zoo also hosts several special events throughout the year, including the annual Zoolights in December.
+The zoo also hosts several special events throughout the year, including the annual Zoolights in December.

 Off-Leash Dog Parks

 Inglewood has 2 off-leash parks for our furry friends to enjoy.
 Keep in mind that dogs must be leashed when on paved pathways within off-leash areas.
 The City of Calgary maintains up-to-date maps on their website.

 The Inglewood Lawn Bowling Club is one of the largest and most active lawn bowling clubs in Calgary.
 Whether on league nights, at Calgary interclub jitneys, corporate team-building sessions, or for special events, the members are proud to keep the sport of lawn-bowling “alive and rolling.

 Bordered by the Elbow and Bow Rivers, Inglewood has an extensive pathway system surrounded by green space.
 Visit the City of Calgary website for detailed maps of the pathways and bikeways connecting Inglewood to the rest of Calgary.